Two-photon absorption: 3D photopolymerization

+In 1997, Maruo et al. developed the first application of two-photon absorption in 3D microfabrication.
 In 3D microfabrication, a block of gel containing monomers and a 2-photon active photoinitiator is prepared as a raw material.
 Application of a focused laser to the block results in polymerization only at the focal spot of the laser, where the intensity of the absorbed light is highest.
 The shape of an object can therefore be traced out by the laser, and then the excess gel can be washed away to leave the traced solid.
+Photopolymerization for 3D microfabrication is used in a wide variety of applications, including microoptics, microfluids, biomedical implants, 3D scaffolds for cell cultures and tissue engineering.

 Imaging

 The human body is not transparent to visible wavelengths.
 Hence, one photon imaging using fluorescent dyes is not very efficient.
 If the same dye had good two-photon absorption, then the corresponding excitation would occur at approximately two times the wavelength at which one-photon excitation would have occurred.
 As a result, it is possible to use excitation in the far infrared region where the human body shows good transparency.

 It is sometimes said, incorrectly, that Rayleigh scattering is relevant to imaging techniques such as two-photon.
 According to Rayleigh's scattering law, the amount of scattering is proportional to $1/\lambda^4$, where $\lambda$ is the wavelength.
 As a result, if the wavelength is increased by a factor of 2, the Rayleigh scattering is reduced by a factor of 16.
 However, Rayleigh scattering only takes place when scattering particles are much smaller than the wavelength of light (the sky is blue because air molecules scatter blue light much more than red light).
 When particles are larger, scattering increases approximately linearly with wavelength: hence clouds are white since they contain water droplets.
 This form of scatter is known as Mie scattering and is what occurs in biological tissues.
 So, although longer wavelengths do scatter less in biological tissues, the difference is not as dramatic as Rayleigh's law would predict.